learnk8s/learnk8s.io/_blog/installing-docker-and-kubernetes-on-windows/index.md

 You can download and install all the dependencies such as Docker for Windows, Docker Toolbox, VirtualBox, kubectl, Docker CLI, etc. from the official websites, but it's inconvenient.

-You have to visit the website, hope that the url is still valid, search for the download page, select the right version, download it, install it and finally add it to your path.
+You have to visit the website, hope that the URL is still valid, search for the download page, select the right version, download it, install it and finally add it to your path.

-It's doable, but you could rather spend time doing more coding than chasing and installing binaries from the internet.
+It's doable, but I'm sure you would rather spend time doing more coding than chasing and installing binaries from the internet.

 **Enter Chocolatey.**

 [Chocolatey](https://chocolatey.org) is a package manager for Windows.
-You tell it what binaries you wish to install and Chocolatey installs them on your behalf.
+You tell it what binaries you wish to install, and Chocolatey installs them on your behalf.

-Your handing out all the hard work to someone else.
+You're handing out all the hard work to someone else.

 Installing Chocolatey is easy.
 You can find the [full instructions on the official website](https://chocolatey.org/install).
-But in a nutshell this what you have to do:
+But in a nutshell, this what you have to do:

 1. Start `cmd.exe` as administrator
 2. Execute this long command: